sepfy/libpeer/README.md

 Pear is a WebRTC SDK written in C. The SDK aims to integrate IoT/Embedded device with WebRTC applications.

+<b>Notice: This project is a work in progress.
+Currently, only support streaming H264 video to browser.</b>

 ### Dependencies

 * [libsrtp](https://github.com/cisco/libsrtp)